SRFG-MAT/RoboGen-Backend-Service/README.md

 2. Move to the cloned directory

-3. Build the docker image - docker build -t python-rest .
+3. Build the docker image: "docker build -t python-rest ."

-4. Create and run a container - docker run -d -p 5000:5000 python-rest
+4. Create and run a container: "docker run -d -p 5000:5000 python-rest"

 5. Navigate to http://0.0.0.0:5000/ to get hello world'd

 Note: If the image is built inside a private network, you can mention gateway to proxy through
       Ex: docker build --build-arg proxy=<hostname:port> -t python-rest .

 A Sample Client --

 import requests